oguzhanertekin/oguzhanertekin/README.md

-> 🎓 Studying at Hacettepe University Computer Science Department as a senior student
+> 🎓 Hacettepe University Computer Science

 > 💻 Working at TechNarts as a Software Developer

-> 💻 Working at Hacettepe University Career Development Application Research Center

-> 🧙🏻‍♂️ Designer at Hacettepe Career Fair

 **Languages and Tools**